IBM/ibm-satellite-storage/.github/README_TEMPLATE.md

 Note that each parameter in your parameter table should include the following details:

-- Parameter name
+- Parameter name.
-- Whether or not the parameter is required
+- Whether or not the parameter is required.
 - How to retrieve the parameter.
 - The default value of the parameter (if applicable).